1- Before You Start the Engine

 Lesson five – proper footwear

-Wearing the right shoes has an effect on operating a vehicle.
-Sandals or heels are dangerous to wear while driving, so encourage your teen to wear shoes that have a flat sole and a back.
+Wearing the right shoes has an affect on operating a vehicle.
+Flip-flops are dangerous to wear while driving, so encourage your teen to wear shoes that have a flat sole and a back.
 Driving barefoot is unsafe as well.
 Keep an extra pair of shoes in the car so your teen can remember to wear the proper shoes while driving.
 If they need to brake suddenly, the wrong footwear can make for an unsafe situation.